How can banks use artificial intelligence to build customer relationship?

 Artificial intelligence is transforming the banking industry

 Banking is a customer-centric business where personalisation and convenience top the list of services.
-That is why it’s perhaps unsurprising that many banks are looking at cognitive solutions including AI-powered digital assistants to upgrade and scale customer financial management processes.
+That is why it’s perhaps unsurprising that many banks are using AI to win over younger generation to upgrade and scale customer financial management processes.

 Here’s the list of top big banks using chatbots and virtual assistants to boost their business: